stammen/winrtmidi/README.md

 		#pragma comment(lib, "version.lib")
 	```

 1. Use the following function to test for Windows 10.
 The function obtains the path to kernel32.dll and checks its version number.
+This method is also provided in WinRTMidi\WindowsVersionHelper.cpp and .h which you can add to your project.

 	``` c++
 		bool windows10orGreater()